Fabio Ide

-Fabio Ide (born December 26, 1983) is a Brazilian actor and model in Philippines.
-Ide is in at D'Survivors with Akihiro Sato and Daniel Matsunaga.
+Fabio Ide (born December 26, 1987) is a Brazilian actor in the Philippines.
+Ide is in D'Survivors with Akihiro Sato and Daniel Matsunaga.

 Early life

-A native of São Paulo, Brazil, Fabio Ide was born on 26 December 1983 to Ana Maria Ide and Luis Ide.
+A native of São Paulo, Brazil, Fabio Ide was born on 26 December 1987 to Ana Maria Ide and Luis Ide.
 His mother is a Brazilian of Portuguese, African, and Indigenous descent, while his father is Japanese Brazilian.
 He has two sisters.
 Ide attended Mackens University where he pursued a degree in publicity and marketing.

 Football career

 Ide signed up to play for Team Socceroo F.C. of the now-defunct United Football League for the 2011 season.
 He played with fellow model actor Daniel Matsunaga with the club.